The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Experiments

-\begin{remark} There are a couple more differences with \citet{universalLOB} we want to point out: \begin{itemize} \item First, in that paper, the authors also investigate questions regarding the stationarity of price formation dynamics.
+\begin{remark} As discussed in Section \ref{sec:responses}, the choice of $\gamma$ used to define the return classes is stock-specific.
+This means that up/down labels for different securities may correspond to different numbers of mid-price changes.
+This is in line with our choice of order book-driven clock, which is by definition also stock-specific.
+It is important to note that the choices of $\gamma$ and clock $t$ might not entirely account for structural trading differences of stocks, making it harder to identify universal trading patterns.
+This contrasts with \citet{universalLOB}, where the next mid-price move has a straightforward universal structural interpretation.
+There are a couple more differences with \citet{universalLOB} we want to point out: \begin{itemize} \item First, in \citet{universalLOB}, the authors consider a much bigger set of stocks, comprised of 500 ``in-sample'' stocks used for training and 500 ``out-of-sample'' stocks, making their model more general and thus more universal. \item Second, in that paper, the authors also investigate questions regarding the stationarity of price formation dynamics.
 This entails using a single long training window: the greater availability of data leads to more stable results.
 To employ the model confidence set procedure and allow the models to capture patterns specific to different economic regimes, we did not adopt this approach in our work. \item The LSTM model considered in that paper differs from the deepLOB/deepOF/deepVOL architectures.
 In \citet{universalLOB}, the LSTM specification is an online model, i.e.\ inputs at time $t$ represent the order book state at time $t$ only and are fed through an LSTM-based architecture updating the stored hidden state and producing output predictions.
 In our models, instead, there is no storage of hidden units between one prediction and the next, i.e.\ at each time step $t$, we input the order book history between $t-T+1$ and $t$ (in the form of raw order books, order flow or volumes) and, after appropriate convolutional feature extraction, apply an LSTM to the processed sequential data to produce the prediction.
 When studying dependence on order book history $T$, \citet{universalLOB} refer to the cut-off horizon used in the backpropagation through time computation of gradients during the training procedure. \end{itemize} \end{remark}